-Christina Munsey, like many talented young singer / songwriters today, began singing at a very early age.
+Eighteen year old Christina Munsey, like many talented young singer / songwriters today, began singing at a very early age.
 Young talent isn’t a rare commodity these days but young talent with a distinguished voice, polished writing skills, poise, and a sense of self and determination isn’t commonplace.
-And in an era where having teams of people writing one single song is considered the norm, Munsey is her own team, writing effortless melodies and lyrics that float along to her dreamy vocals.
-Electro-pop and indie vibes with hints of R&B flow together seamlessly as she sings about everyday teen angst on her debut EP, for me, or for you.
+And in an era where having teams of people writing one single song is considered the norm, Munsey is her own team, writing effortless electro-pop melodies and lyrics that float along to her dreamy vocals and indie vibes.
+Her latest single, “habits,” with its haunting synthesizer and wistful, breathy vocals, will be out August 28, 2020.